Hall effect: Theory

 Hall effect measurement setup for electrons.
 Initially, the electrons follow the curved arrow, due to the magnetic force.
-At some distance from the current-introducing contacts, electrons pile up on the left side and deplete from the right side, which creates an electric field ξ_{y} in the direction of the assigned V_{H}.
-V_{H} is negative for some semiconductors where "holes" appear to flow.
-In steady-state, ξ_{y} will be strong enough to exactly cancel out the magnetic force, thus the electrons follow the straight arrow (dashed).
+At some distance from the current-introducing contacts, electrons pile up on the left side and deplete from the right side, which creates an electric field in the direction of the assigned V_{H}.
+If holes are dominant, V_{H} is positive, and if electrons are dominant, it is negative.
+In steady state, the electric field is strong enough to exactly cancel out the magnetic force, thus the electrons follow the straight arrow (dashed).

-The animation shows the action of a magnetic field on a beam of electric charges in vacuum, or in other terms, exclusively the action of the Lorentz force.
+The action of a magnetic field on a beam of electric charges in vacuum, or in other terms, exclusively the action of the Lorentz force.
 This animation is an illustration of a typical error performed in the framework of the interpretation of the Hall effect.
-Indeed, at stationary regime and inside a Hall-bar, the electric current is longitudinal whatever the magnetic field and there is no transverse current ${j_y = 0}$ (in contrast to the case of the corbino disc).
-Only the electric field is modified by a transverse component ${E_y}$.
+Indeed, at stationary regime and inside a Hall-bar, the electric current is longitudinal whatever the magnetic field, and there is no transverse current $j_y = 0$ (in contrast to the case of the corbino disc).
+Only the electric field is modified by a transverse component $E_y$.

-For a simple metal where there is only one type of charge carrier (electrons), the Hall voltage V_{H} can be derived by using the Lorentz force and seeing that, in the steady-state condition, charges are not moving in the y-axis direction.
-Thus, the magnetic force on each electron in the y-axis direction is cancelled by a y-axis electrical force due to the buildup of charges.
-The v_{x} term is the drift velocity of the current which is assumed at this point to be holes by convention.
-The v_{x}B_{z} term is negative in the y-axis direction by the right hand rule.
+The Hall voltage V_{H} can be derived for a conductor with only one type of charge carrier such as a simple metal with delocalised electrons.